polterguy/polterguy.github.io/tutorials/lambda/index.md

 C# slots.
 And in fact, all manipulation of dynamic slots, are slightly different than statically compiled C# slots.
-For instance, the invocation pattern of dynamic slots, doesn't allow us to pass in a _value_ to our slot invocations, and only childrne arguments can be passed in.
+For instance, the invocation pattern of dynamic slots, doesn't allow us to pass in a _value_ to our slot invocations, and only children arguments can be passed in.
 A dynamic slot can however _return_ a value, as we saw above, at which point the value will become the value of the **[signal]** node after invocation.

+**Notice** - Dynamic slots are _not_ persisted.
+This implies that if you restart your process for some reasons, the slot no longer exists.
+If you want to create dynamic slots that always exists in your app, you'll have to put your slot creation Hyperlambda into a _"magic.startup"_ folder, inside of your module's folder, and create your slot from this file.
+This ensures that your slot is re-created is the web server restarts for some reasons, since all files inside of module's _"magic.startup"_ folders are executed every time the process restarts.

 * [Documentation](/documentation)